aerobatic/website/content/docs/plugins/auth0.md

 See the plugin in action on our [demo site](https://auth0-demo.aerobaticapp.com) ([source code](https://github.com/aerobatic/auth0-demo)).
 You can also read more about [how authentication works](/docs/overview/#how-authentication-works).

+{{% alert tip %}}
+If you desire more fine-graned access control, check out the **[authorized plugin](/docs/plugins/authorized/)**.
+It works in conjunction with the auth0 plugin.
+You can use it to do things like lock down the `/subscriber/*` section of your site to only user that have the Auth0 subscriber role.
+{{% /alert %}}

 ### Configuration

 ```yaml